neogeno/shango-lightning-wallet/README.md

 Before you run around yelling 'Custodian Wallet!
 Bad!
 Bad!' because you heard the word cloud, remember that even if the *LND database* is in the cloud, nobody can see your private keys except you, the keys are on your phone and *you control them*.
 Hence, this cannot be considered a custodial wallet.

-- Shango is built with **stateless** docker containers managed by the ECS FARGATE service from AWS.
-Nobody outside of AWS's technical team, has access to the underlying infrastructure of the nodes. i.e. There is no individual server for anyone to setup, configure or attack as it is spread scross multiple zones and computing resources and changes at any time.
+- Shango is built with **stateless, serverless and fully managed** docker containers managed by the ECS FARGATE service from AWS.
+Nobody outside of AWS's technical team, not even developers of Shango, have access to the underlying infrastructure of the nodes. i.e. There is no individual server for anyone to setup, configure or attack as it is spread scross multiple zones and computing resources and changes at any time.
 You can see your IP change almost every time you run Shango.

 - Once the node shuts down, there is no storage so all the data is lost forever so there is no trace of your private information